makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 The user's experience is different in each case:

 1. **End the Session**: The user has to start the interaction over from the beginning, by asking: "Alexa, ask Movie Facts to talk to me".
 This is similar to the user 'logging out' of a web app.
 2. **Clear the Session Attributes**: The existing Session continues, but the application 'forgets' everything that's happened so far.
-The user can just say "Alexa, talk to me" (i.e. no Invocation Name is required).
+The user can just say "Talk to me" (i.e. no Invocation Name is required).
 This is similar to the user restarting some process in a web app, _without 'logging out'_.

 Let’s allow users to say:

-> Alexa, start over.
+> Start over.

 Alexa should respond with: